Robotic-Decision-Making-Lab/auv_controllers/thruster_controllers/README.md

 # Thruster Controllers

-This package provides a collection of Chainable thruster controllers, which compute a hardware-level command (e.g., a PWM) that tracks a thruster reference signal.
+This package provides a collection of chainable thruster controllers, which compute a hardware-level command (e.g., a PWM) that tracks a thruster reference signal.